wgcban/ddpm-cd/README.md

 ### 8.1 Quantitative
 ![image-20210228153142126](./imgs/results.png)

 > The average quantitative change detection results on the LEVIR-CD, WHU-CD, DSIFN-CD, and CDD test- sets. “-” indicates not reported or not available to us.
 (IN1k) indicates pre-training process is initialized with the ImageNet pre-trained weights.
-IN1k, IBSD, and GE refers to ImageNet1k [92], Inria Building Segmentation Dataset [107], and Google Earth.
+IN1k, IBSD, and GE refers to ImageNet1k, Inria Building Segmentation Dataset, and Google Earth.

 ### 8.2 Qualitative